tmassman/collective.themesitesetup/README.rst

 **Note:** Because the theme editor hides all *dotfiles*, files starting with a dot must be renamed to end with ``.gs`` (and to not start with a dot).

-The plugin also provides a helper for exporting the current site setup into the selected theme.
+This plugin also provides a helper form for exporting the current site setup into a through-the-web created (editable) theme.
 The helper form can be reached by adding ``@@export-site-setup`` after the theme resource directory URL, e.g. ``http://localhost:8080/Plone/++theme++my-theme/@@export-site-setup``:

 .. image:: https://raw.githubusercontent.com/datakurre/collective.themesitesetup/master/docs/images/export-site-setup.png